mtabini/G76-Mini/README.md

 ### Theory of operation

-The system is composed of four main modules:
+The system is written in SystemVerilog and is composed of four main modules:

+- [VGA](./VGA.sv) is the top-level interface that glues everything together and connects to the outside world.
 - [MemoryManager](./memory_manager.sv) provides overall pacing synchronized to the main 50MHz clock signal, and primarily dictated by having to share access to the external RAM between video output and MPU write access.
 - [VideoOutput](./video_output.sv) generates the VGA output and sync signals, in addition to the vertical refresh IRQ.
 - [MPUInterface](./mcu_interface.sv) manages the interface with the external processing unit bus.